Randomized Gram-Schmidt process with application to GMRES: Introduction

 The randomization {entails} a possible failure of an algorithm.
 The probability of this happening, however, is a user-specified parameter that can be chosen very small (e.g., $10^{-10}$) without considerable impact on the overall computational costs.

 One of the uses of the GS process is the computation of an orthonormal basis of a Krylov subspace.
 This procedure may be used for the solution of high-dimensional eigenvalue problems or systems of equations.
 In the context of minimal residual methods, such an approach is respectively referred to as the Arnoldi iteration for eigenvalue problems and the generalized minimal residual method (GMRES) for linear systems of equations.
 For the presentation of these methods, see~\cref{application}.
-The numerical properties of GMRES were analyzed in~\cite{drkovsova1995numerical,rozloznik1996numerical,greenbaum1997numerical,paige2006modified}.
-The usage of variable (or multi) precision arithmetic for Krylov methods, and in particular GMRES, was discussed in~\cite{van2004inexact,giraud2007convergence,simoncini2007recent,gratton2019exploiting}.
+The numerical properties of GMRES were analyzed in~\parencite{drkovsova1995numerical,rozloznik1996numerical,greenbaum1997numerical,paige2006modified}.
+The usage of variable (or multi) precision arithmetic for Krylov methods, and in particular GMRES, was discussed in~\parencite{van2004inexact,giraud2007convergence,simoncini2007recent,yamazaki2014mixed,carson2021mixed,gratton2019exploiting}.
 In the present article we chose the GMRES method as a practical application of the RGS algorithm.

 The organization of the article is as follows.
 In~\cref{prem} we describe the basic notations. \Cref{GSprocess} introduces a general GS process and particularizes it to few classical variants. \Cref{RGSA} at first discusses the general idea of the random sketching technique.
 Then in~\cref{skroundofferrors}, we analyze the rounding errors of a sketched matrix-vector product.
 A version of GS process, based on random sketching, is proposed in~\cref{RGS}.
 Its performance in different computational architectures is then studied in~\cref{peranal}. \Cref{GSstability} is devoted to the a priori as well as a posteriori stability analysis of the randomized GS process. \Cref{application} discusses the incorporation of the methodology into the Arnoldi iteration and GMRES algorithms. \Cref{numexp} provides the experimental validation of proposed algorithms.
 Finally, \cref{concl} concludes the article.